 – written by Ashley Kosciolek

-Want to try them for yourself?
-We’re giving away a few of our gently used rollnbands.
-To win, just leave a comment below by 11:59 p.m.
-ET on August 15, 2013.
-We’ll pick one winner at random to win the rollnbands.
-This giveaway is open only to residents of the lower 48 United States and the District of Columbia.
+All things considered, this product is a win, especially at the affordable price of $20.
+Want one of your very own?
+Leave a comment below for a chance to win the travel light.
+Enter by 11:59 p.m.
+ET on February 17, 2014.
+We’ll pick one winner at random.
+This giveaway is open only to residents of the Lower 48 United States and the District of Columbia.
 To read the full contest rules, click here.

 – written by Dori Saltzman